elsehow/taaraxtak/src/w3techs/README.md

 # Backfilling historical data

-W3Techs provides monthly data paying subscribers.
+W3Techs provides monthly data to paying subscribers.
 Relative to the data we scrape from the webpage, that data lists slightly more providers, but does not change at the day-to-day level (it only shows data for the first of each month).
 And, relative to the monthly data, the data we scrape does not describe specific